 Feb 05, 2021 · 2 min read

-Layer 2 Tunneling Protocol (or L2TP) is a tunneling protocol used to support VPN and internet providers’ services.
+Layer 2 Tunneling Protocol (or L2TP) is a tunneling protocol used by both VPNs and internet service providers (ISPs).
 It doesn’t encrypt your content but simply creates a connection between you and a VPN server.